dickymoore/Douglas/README.md

 role/activity pair.
 Values can be simple strings (for example `per_sprint` or `daily`) or objects with a `frequency` field.
 When omitted, Douglas falls back to built-in defaults for common steps.

+During the loop Douglas asks `CadenceManager.should_run_step(role, activity, context)` whether a step should execute.
+The helper inspects sprint day counters, completed features/bugs/epics, and any role-level cadence to explain why a step ran or was skipped (for example: "ScrumMaster cadence for retrospective is per_sprint; not scheduled until the end of the sprint").

 Each `loop.steps` entry can also declare its own cadence.
 A step-level cadence overrides role defaults so you can, for example, run the demo only on the last